byu-dml/d3m-analytics/README.md

 # Programmatically Interact With The D3M MtL Database

 You can use this package to programmatically interact with the D3M meta-learning database.
-All that's required is credentials for accessing it.
 This package uses the `elasticsearch-dsl` python package to query.

 ## Installation: